Like I'm Gonna Lose You: Live performances

 Trainor included "Like I'm Gonna Lose You" on the set list for her That Bass Tour (2015).
 She dueted with American singer Matt Prince during the show in New York City, George Sheppard in Boston, and Nathan Sykes in Birmingham.
 Trainor first performed the song live with Legend at the Billboard Music Awards on May 17, 2015.
 A backing band supported her as she began the rendition in a lengthy and shiny gown, which concluded with Legend in a black suit playfully dancing with her.
 Billboard's Joe Lynch listed it as the seventh best performance of the show, describing the "stellar" rendition as among the night's silent wins: "Not a show-stopper, but a performance that stuck with you".
 According to Keith Caulfield of the same magazine, it boosted the sales of Title by 60% over the previous week.
 They sang "Like I'm Gonna Lose You" on The Tonight Show Starring Jimmy Fallon five days later.
 Trainor reprised the song for The Today Show on May 22, in a set that also featured "All About That Bass", "Dear Future Husband", and "Lips Are Movin".

 Trainor and Legend performed an a cappella rendition of "Like I'm Gonna Lose You" for Pop TV's "Massive Musical Mash-Up", which Entertainment Weekly published on May 27.
 On July 23, 2015, Trainor sang the song on Jimmy Kimmel Live!; she did not struggle and was steady while singing its towering notes according to Entertainment Weekly's Jessica Goodman, which led Billboard to comment that she displayed no ill-effects from her vocal cord hemorrhage the previous month.
 She reprised it with Legend on The Ellen DeGeneres Show on October 14, 2015.
 Trainor performed "Like I'm Gonna Lose You" at the American Music Awards on November 22, 2015, in a medley with "Marvin Gaye" (2015), accompanied by Charlie Puth for the latter.
 American girl group Fifth Harmony sang an acoustic guitar-driven cover of the song at the 2016 Billboard Women in Music ceremony, which Trainor could not attend due to being put on vocal rest.
 Trainor included it on the set list for her MTrain Tour (2015) and The Untouchable Tour (2016).
 During one of the dates on the latter, James Corden dueted with Trainor on "Like I'm Gonna Lose You"; writing for Entertainment Weekly, Derek Lawrence praised Corden's performance and noted he "didn't miss a beat".
 They reprised the song when Trainor recorded her Carpool Karaoke segment for The Late Late Show with James Corden in January 2020.
+Trainor included it on the set list of her 2024 concert tour, the Timeless Tour.